 This shawl needed 2 x skeins of Martin’s Lab Yarn – Comfy Merino/color Ms.M.

 This yarn was knit with one strand for a light, airy knit.

 You could use another yarn weight, for example, you can use a worsted weight yarn with a 5 mm (US 8) needle size or a DK weight yarn with a 4 mm (US 6) needle size.

 Learn more about the different weights of yarn here – Yarn Weights.

 Related Post: 17 Free Knitting Patterns To Make With Variegated Yarn

 Resources and tutorials you may find helpful in following this pattern:

-This shawl pattern is great for any advanced beginner knitters.
+This simple shawl pattern is great for any advanced beginner knitter.